cecilia-mariea/recipes-analysis/_site/README.md

 I pass `n_steps` without any transformations into a ColumnTransformer ; it is a numerical variable.
 I one-hot encoded `is_easy`, a binary, nominal categorical variable.
 I train a `sklearn` RandomForestClassifier on the training sets with default parameters.

-**Training Set Accuracy**: **0.2838 **\
+**Training Set Accuracy**: **0.2835** \
-**Test Set Accuracy**: **0.2788**
+**Test Set Accuracy**: **0.2813**

 The training set accuracy and test set accuracy are very close, so whether the model is overfitting or underfitting is not clear.
 In general, the accuracy is low 🫢.
 I would not use this to simulate a year of reviews for a single recipe.

-**F1 Score Per Class**: **[0.08, 0.39, 0.3 , 0.08]**
+**F1 Score Per Class**: **[0.07, 0.36, 0.35 , 0.09]**

 The F1 score for winter and fall are very low compared to the rest of the season even though the data is balanced per class.
 This likely indicates feature imbalance for these classes that should be improved upon.

 ## Final Model

-One very obvious feature that we can add to improve the model is whether the recipe was tagged with a specific season.
-If there is a recipe that is seasonally winter in nature, it is logically to say that a someone would likely not try that recipe in the middle of summer.
+One very obvious feature that we can add to improve RandomForestClassifier model is whether the recipe was tagged with a specific season.
+If there is a recipe that is seasonally winter in nature, it is logical to say that a user would likely not try that recipe in the middle of summer.
 To add this I pass the `tags` column into a FunctionTransform which, for every recipe's tags, outputs an array of one-hot encoded vectors that corresponding to whether `summer, winter, fall, or spring` was included into the tags.

+*Note*: I explored another classifier, GradientBoostingClassifier, but the difference in accuracy was very negligble for how computationally expensive GradientBoosting is.

 From previous exploritory data anlysis, we know that a lot of reviews tend to be posted close to the season that the recipe was posted.
 I one-hot encoded the `recipe_submitted_season` column to add as a feature.

 In addition, I preformed 3-fold CrossValidation using `GridSearchCV` on a hyperparameter grid.
-Even though it is unclear whether the model is overfittingor underfitting because the training and test set errors of the baseline model are similar, I will try to reduce model complexity for performance reasons.
+Even though it is unclear whether the model is overfitting or underfitting because the training and test set errors of the baseline model are similar, I will try to reduce model complexity for performance reasons.
 For example, if I can use least trees per forest and still get similar performance, that may be perferred.
 I grid searched through 16 models with varying *number of tress in a forest*, `n_estimators`, and the maximum depth of a single tree, `max_depth`.

-The grid search yeilded the best hyperparameters: `max_depth = 10` and `n_estimators = 75`. `sklearn`'s default parameters are `max_depth = None` and `n_estimators = 100`.
+The grid search yielded the best hyperparameters: `max_depth = 10` and `n_estimators = 100`. `sklearn`'s default parameters are `max_depth = None` and `n_estimators = 100`.

-**Training Set Accuracy**: **0.3598** \
+**Training Set Accuracy**: **0.3603** \
-**Test Set Accuracy**: **0.3537**
+**Test Set Accuracy**: **0.3522**

-Test set accuracy increased by approximately 27%.
+Test set accuracy increased by approximately 25.2%.
 Dispite this, the accuracy is still quite low.
 I would not use this to simulate a year of reviews for a single recipe. 🫢

-**F1 Score Per Class**: **[0.32, 0.36, 0.41, 0.31]**
+**F1 Score Per Class**: **[0.32, 0.35, 0.41, 0.31]**

 The F1 scores are more balanced per class with the new model.
+This may be do to the new features elucidiating some of the ambiguity in the temporal trends of recipe complexity.

-I can further attribute low model accuracy to, in general, weak temporal trends.
+I perhaps can further attribute low model accuracy to, in general, weak temporal trends.
 This can further be attributed to the assumptions we are making.
 Food.com is used all over the word where seasonal trends in food may not be well aligned with months in the year.
 Per region analysis would likely lead to higher accuracy if the data were available.

 ## Fairness Analysis